 ● Phosphorus: 33% of the RDI

-Sunflower seeds by themselves are probably the yummiest of all the seeds to be snacking on.
-They are nutty, flavourful, and tend to keep you full while on the move so that you don’t go grabbing junk food or something unhealthy to satiate a sudden hunger pang.
+Sunflower seeds are probably the yummiest of all the seeds to be snacking on.
+They are nutty, flavourful, and tend to keep you full while on the move so that you don’t binge junk, unhealthy foods to satiate sudden hunger pangs.

-They also contain high levels of both monounsaturated and omega-6 fats, which are known to reduce inflammation and cholesterol levels along with being a high nutrient of protein as well for the human body.
+They also contain high levels of both monounsaturated and omega-6 fats, which reduces inflammation and cholesterol levels.
+They are also rich in protein.

 A 28 gram serving of sunflower seeds contains a wide mix of nutrients.
 An approximate content is: